HauntedBees/Kelly/README.md

 ## why
 because i'll need it eventually.
 ## also
-Kevin uses jquery, bootstrap, and cytoscape.js, which can be found through Google.
+Kelly uses jquery, bootstrap, and cytoscape.js, which can be found through Google.
 ## want to make changes?
 sure make a pull or whatever.